darkoverlordofdata/template/readme.md

 #Template

 script project template
-supports WebStorm and VS Code
+supports VS Code

 ### Workflow
-* Mixed typescript. coffeescript, javascript and resources in the lib/ and optional example/ folders are watched, transpiled and or copied to the web/ folder.
-Classes are still in separate files and there are source maps to facilitate debugging.
+* Use tsc to compile
 * Web folder is built to the build/web folder.
 This involves cating, minifying and compiling to to one file per library, or even one file per application.
 * Build folder may be published to the project gh-pages